Football: Roma warm up for Liverpool with 3-0 win over SPAL

 Di Francesco rotated his side ahead of Tuesday's Champions League semi-final at Anfield with Argentinian left-back Jonathan Silva getting his first start since his January signing.

-Nainggolan missed a chance for a second with the Belgian sending the ball into the side netting just before the break.
+But Nainggolan - wearing the captain's armband and one of many Serie A players to smudge a red streak on his cheek in support of a campaign against violence against women - missed a chance for a second sending the ball into the side netting just before the break.

-But seven minutes into the second half Nainggolan sent a diagonal half-volley into the bottom corner, with Pellegrini setting up Schick to head in the third on the hour mark.
+But seven minutes into the second half the Belgian sent a diagonal half-volley into the bottom corner, with Pellegrini setting up Schick to head in the third on the hour mark.

 It was the first goal for Czech forward Schick since he joined Roma on loan from Sampdoria last August.